Assertions

 Assert::count ($count, Countable|array $value, ?string $description=null)

-Number of elements in $value must be $count.
-So the same as count($value) === $count.
+The number of elements in $value must be $count.
+It's the same as count($value) === $count.

 Assert::type (string|object $type, $value, ?string $description=null)